eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 online services, both public and private.
 This capability is crucial, as it allows Relying Parties to confidently verify the identity of Users they interact with.

-In this use case, a User employs their Wallet Unit to present some User attributes to a Relying Party, in order to access online services.
-Before presenting the attributes, the Wallet Unit authenticates the User.
-The User is particularly mindful of the privacy and security concerns associated with presenting person identification data (PID) online.
-Their primary goals include reliably identifying themselves to services that demand User identification while maintaining control over the presentation of their personal data.
+In this use case, a user utilizes their Wallet Unit to present specific attributes to a Relying Party in order to access online services.
+Before doing so, the Wallet Unit first authenticates the user.
+The user is particularly mindful of the privacy and security implications of sharing data when accessing online services.
+Their primary goals include reliably access and use online services by identifying themselves that demand User identification while maintaining control over the presentation of their personal data.Their primary objective is to securely and reliably access online services that require authentication while maintaining full control over how their personal data is presented and shared.

 #### 2.5.2 Mobile Driving Licence

 A significant use case for the Wallet Unit involves allowing Users to request, store, and present a mobile Driving Licence (mDL) as an attestation in their Wallet Unit, allowing them mainly to prove their driving privileges.
 In this use case, the User employs a Wallet Unit to present a mDL to a Relying Party, for instance a police officer.

 The use case description concentrates on proximity supervised and unsupervised flows, which involve scenarios where the User is physically near a Relying Party, and the mDL attribute exchange occurs using proximity technologies (e.g., NFC, Bluetooth).
-The two proximity flows have one significant difference: in the supervised flow, the Wallet Unit presents mDL attributes to a human Relying
-Party or under their supervision, whereas in the unsupervised flow, the Wallet Unit presents mDL attributes to a machine without human oversight.
+The two proximity flows have one significant difference: in the supervised flow, the Wallet Unit presents mDL attributes to a human Relying Party or under their supervision, whereas in the unsupervised flow, the Wallet Unit presents mDL attributes to a machine without human oversight.

 In addition, like any other attestation type, an mDL can be presented online, over the internet.

 #### 2.5.3 Other use cases